syrianarchive/syrianarchive-investigations/investigations/BalyounMarket.md

 # Conclusion
 As detailed in interviews conducted by the investigations team, verified open source media, and flight observation data, Balyoun market and its surrounding residential areas were attacked by an airstrike with two missiles on 7 Dec 2019 between 14:00 and 14:15.
 The missiles, according to testimony, hit the house of the Al Hammadi family near the market and a school around thirty meters away.
-The attack killed nine people and injured fourteen others.
+The attack killed ten people and injured thirteen others.
 Because of the limited information available in open source investigations, the Syrian Archive was unable to definitively identify the perpetrators of the attack.
 However, flight observation data, witness testimony, and open source media indicate the Russian Air Force as potentially responsible for the attack.